markbarnes/sermon-browser/sb-includes/readme.txt

 * Fixed: Three bugs - one that prevented uploading, one that made series/sermons/preachers appear in the filters even if they had not been assign to any sermons, and one that prevented downloads when pretty permalinks were not used.

 = 0.30 =
 * Added: Statistics!
 See how often a sermon has been listened to in the admin section.
 Works for sermons that are downloaded or played inline with the AudioPlayer.
-It doesn’t work (and never can) for embedded files (e.g. videos).
+It doesn't work (and never can) for embedded files (e.g. videos).
 At the moment the stats are only there in the admin section, but feel free to suggest ways they could be helpful to viewers of your website.
 * Added: The drop-down menus for the search options are now more intelligent.
 (1) They display the number of sermons recorded for each preacher/series/services/bible book.
 (2) They only display bible books that have sermons listed.
 (3) The more important preachers/series/services are displayed higher up in the drop-down list.
 * Changed: Some significant optimisations.
 The main database queries are now twenty times faster than before.
 On my server the database activity to display the sermon-browser page takes less than seven hundredths of a second (it was about half a second).
 This is with 180 sermons in the database.
 * Fixed: Preacher's name now displays correctly in page title.